-This strategy has been produced at a time of significant financial challenge within the public sector, the workforce and budgets must be carefully planned and managed to ensure that the council continues to deliver services to citizens and communities.
+This strategy has been produced time of significant financial challenge within the public sector, the workforce and budgets must be carefully planned and managed to ensure that the council continues to deliver services to citizens and communities.

-also strives to ensure compliance with current legislation and any changes that may occur, in order to do this the Council works closely with external regulators.
+legislation and any changes that may occur, in order to do Council works closely with external regulators.

 Local authorities are responsible for delivering a wide range of services which are subject to many and varying pieces of legislation.
-The most notable change in 2016 was the introduction of the allencompassing Well-being of Future Generations (Wales) Act 2015 that affects all aspects of the Council's planning and delivery of services as well as It is also a time of on-going political and legislative changes; it is through risk management and well-thought out strategic planning that the work of the Council will continue to provide improved outcomes for citizens and communities.
-The Council decision making.
-The Act aims to give future generations a good quality of life in spite of the challenges that public bodies face now and in the future.
-It provides a sustainable development principle for local authorities to embed into the way they work.
+The most notable change in 2016 was the introduction of the allencompassing Well-being of Future Generations (Wales) Act 2015 that affects all aspects of the Council's planning and delivery of services as well as decision making.
+The Act aims to give future generations a good quality of life in spite of the challenges public bodies face now and in the future.
+It provides a sustainable and legislative changes; it is through risk management and well-thought out strategic planning that the work of the

+A globally responsible A prosperous Wales A Wales of vibrant culture A resilient and thriving Wales Welsh Language A Wales of A healthier cohesive communities A more equal Wales improved outcomes for citizens and to ensure compliance with current communities.
+The Council also strives development that this the principle for local authorities to embed into the way they work.
 The Council has identified its own wellbeing objectives which if achieved will maximise our contribution to the well-being goals for Wales.